fcthulhu/tiktok-json-extractor/README.md

 # Tiktok-json-extractor

-A quick and dirty NodeJS command line tool to extract data from a tiktok json data export.
+A quick and dirty NodeJS command line tool to extract data from a Tiktok export.

-Allows extraction to plaintext / html and personnal videos download
+Allows extraction to plaintext / html and videos download.

 ## Usage

+Ask Tiktok to export a copy of your data in JSON format (takes a few days), download the zip file and extract it.

-just run ```run npm install```
+run ```run npm install```

-then ```node extract.js```
+then ```node extract.js``` with the desired options

 ```
 Usage: extract.js -i file.json